badetitou/badetitou.github.io/misc/_drafts/2020-06-19-Download music.md

 (pybridge) $ python server.py
 ```

-You have correctly set up PyBridge to use the gmusicapi library !
+Congratulations!
+You have correctly set up `PyBridge` to use the `gmusicapi` library!

 ### Log in GPM

 Before using the library, I need to log in inside GPM.
-To do so, I will use gmusicapi.
+To do so, I will use `gmusicapi`.
+The usage of the python library in Pharo is pretty forward as PyBridge exposes python objects in a Smalltalk fashion.

 ```st
 | mobileClient api |